Trump faces mounting demands to leave office or face impeachment for inciting Capitol mob attack

 But Rep. Adam Kinzinger (R-Ill.) has called on Vice President Pence to invoke the 25th Amendment and remove Trump.
 Others have suggested that they would welcome Trump’s resignation or his removal under those circumstances, while Sen. Ben Sasse (R-Neb.) told “CBS This Morning” on Friday that he could “consider” any impeachment articles forwarded by the House.

-While House Democrats could impeach Trump in the House on their own, removing him would require a two-thirds vote of the Senate — meaning 17 Republicans would have to join with the 50 Democrats who will be seated once Sens.-elect Jon Ossoff and Raphael Warnock are certified as the winners of Tuesday’s Georgia runoffs.
+While House Democrats could impeach Trump on their own, removing him would require a two-thirds vote of the Senate — meaning 17 Republicans would have to join with the 50 Democrats who will be seated once Sens.-elect Jon Ossoff and Raphael Warnock are certified as the winners of Tuesday’s Georgia runoffs.

 Senate impeachment trials are governed by an intricate and lengthy set of procedures that could be difficult to waive.
 Trump’s first impeachment trial, which concluded in February, lasted 20 days.